-A monk asked Jôshû, "What is the meaning of the patriarch's coming from the West?"
+A monk asked Jôshû, "What is the intent of the patriarch's coming from the West?"
 Jôshû said, "The oak tree there in the garden."

 The banks (are the) eyebrows, holding snow; The river (is the) eyes, containing autumn; The ocean (is the) mouth, drumming the waves; The ship (is the) tongue, leading the streams.
 The hand that weeps out disorders, the staff that brings peace.
 Old Jôshû, old Jôshû!
+Monasteries are disturbed, never coming to rest; In vain you expend devices, making carts and fitting them to the grooves; Without art it intrinsically covers the valleys and fills the trenches.